Theo Todman's Web Page - Notes Pages

 - Music6: Improve my competence as an oboist.
 I have managed regular oboe-practice in my new den for some time now, and recommenced oboe lessons – approximately fortnightly – in September 2018, though these ceased with the pandemic and have not recommenced.
 I have also purchased an electronic piano – also installed in my den – so hopefully some progress will be made on piano-playing, though there’s little time for it.

-- Bridge8: I still want to become an expert player but have recognised that this isn’t going to happen without it becoming my main priority, so I’m effectively just playing for fun.
+- Bridge7: I still want to become an expert player but have recognised that this isn’t going to happen without it becoming my main priority, so I’m effectively just playing for fun.

 Other Projects

 - HiQ13: Enjoy and contribute to the intellectual society of ISPE and Mensa.
-Mostly in abeyance, though I re-joined ISPE14 in 2017 and have maintained my membership into 2020, but can spare no time to speak of for taking part.
+Mostly in abeyance, though I re-joined ISPE14 in 2017 and have maintained my membership since then, but can spare no time to speak of for taking part.

 - These projects are (approximately, in their respective groups) in order of decreasing priority, yet in practise the amount of effort expended on them has failed to respect this.

-- I have ignored the various infrastructural elements of my life in these reports – in particular family life (including the grandchildren!), household management, general reading, culture, current affairs, walking the dog and such like.
+- I have ignored the various infrastructural elements of my life in these reports – in particular family life (including the grandchildren!), household management, walking the dog and such like.

-- However, these “non-project” items – especially the dog, and formerly the house15 – tend to be time-consuming.
+- However, these “non-project” items – especially the dog15, and (mostly) formerly the house16 – tend to be time-consuming.

 - This report and the sub-reports obtained by following the links immediately above show the current status.
 The report headings show the period the reports are for.
 Earlier reports can be found by following the links in the “Table of Previous Versions of this Note” further down this report, or in the sub-reports.